 It’s the topic on everyone’s minds, especially in the workplace: harrassment and discrimination.
 With more and more high profile cases coming to light about harassment, #MeToo, workplace discrimination and more, what can AI and big data do to help?
 In addition to adjusting internal policies, can AI track and predict data generated at the organizational level—from emails to HR—to make the workplace and the world a safer, more inclusive place for all?

-As we dive in depth into each of these topics over the coming months, we hope to gain and provide insights about the ways in which data, cloud and AI are beginning to touch every facet of our lives—and the exciting possibilities for real, actionable improvements across the board.
+As we enterprises continue to adopt these trends, we hope to gain and provide insights about the ways in which data, cloud and AI are beginning to touch every facet of our lives—and the exciting possibilities for real, actionable improvements across the board.